 General Overview

-The current situation in Syria an uprising that evolved into a prolonged civil war has continued to drag on for two years now at the expense of tens of thousands of dead Syrians despite various attempts by the international community to stop the conflict and find a peaceful solution. riginally part of the series of uprisings in the Middle East known as the Arab Spring which led to government changes in Tunisia, Egypt and Libya, the latter of which came about as a result of a shorter civil war and intervention by the international community.
+The current situation in Syria: an uprising that evolved into a prolonged civil war has continued to drag on for two years now at the expense of tens of thousands of dead Syrians despite various attempts by the international community to stop the conflict and find a peaceful solution.
+The Syrian uprising was originally part of the series of uprisings in the Middle East known as the Arab Spring, which led to government changes in Tunisia, Egypt and Libya, the latter of which came about as a result of a shorter civil war and intervention by the international community.
 In contrast with Libya, the international community has failed to reach consensus among the Security Council’s P5 to pass a decisive resolution which would result in definite action or resolve to the conflict, past draft resolutions calling for sanctions have been vetoed by China and Russia since they argue that they are partial to favor the opposition.

 Although last year we saw several attempts by the international community to stop the onslaught in Syria, most notably the Security Council’s draft resolutions and the Six-Point Peace Plan, both failed either because they were partial towards the opposition or they didn’t exert enough pressure on Bashar al-Assad’s government.
 The international community’s efforts in putting an end to the conflict have further gathered more controversy when this last June the United States confirmed that they had definitive proof that Assad’s government had used chemical weapons in limited amounts, crossing what Barrack Obama called the “red line”, and still no immediate action has been taken after this escalation.
 The diplomatic gridlock and continued escalation of the conflict in Syria has only ensured that the conflict will continue to carry on unchecked, with unilateral action by each side to continue support to their respective parties in Syria, most importantly as the conflict drags on it threatens to spill over into neighboring nations and further undermine the stability of the region.